neuralmagic/deepsparse/examples/ultralytics-yolo/README.md

 The [SparseZoo](https://sparsezoo.neuralmagic.com/) contains both baseline and models sparsified to different degrees of inference performance vs. baseline loss recovery.

-Each model in the SparseZoo has a specific stub that identifies it, any YOLO model stub in the SparseZoo can be used to run the following examples.
+Each model in the SparseZoo has a specific stub that identifies it; any YOLO model stub in the SparseZoo can be used to run the following examples.